-Shown by the Clerk of the Course together with a number board indicates to the competitor whose number is shown that he/she must stop at the pits at the end of the lap and immediately report to the Clerk of the Course.
+Shown by a race official as directed by the Clerk of the Course, together with a number board, indicates to the competitor whose number is shown that he/she must stop at the pits at the end of the lap and immediately report to the Clerk of the Course.
 The effect of a black flag is to take a competitor out of a race and, as such, its use is reserved for serious offences only.